 While they were off, the rest of us wandered through stores looking at what was available.
 Mom wound up finding Tbug and me a sweatshirt that said Pensacola.

 Now this picture.
-Okay a friend of mine, Tiffany, I was interviewing her for my scuba blog I write and she got side tracked looking at a coffee mug on top of some cabinets at a friends house that was in the shape of a boob.
+Okay, a friend of mine, Tiffany, I was interviewing her for my scuba blog I write and she got sidetracked looking at a coffee mug on top of some cabinets at a friend’s house that was in the shape of a boob.
 So we changed the phrase from Oooo Ball to Ooooo Boob.
 Lol.
 So when I saw this shot glass I sent her the picture.
-I halfway debated buying her one, but didn’t.
+I halfway debated buying her one but didn’t.

-Once Dad and Hubby met back up with us we decided to go grab ice cream in the same shopping center area.
-I had Chocolate Chip cookie Dough.
-It sucked….
-Yuck!
+Once Dad and Hubby met back up with us we decided to go grab an ice cream in the same shopping center area.
+I had Chocolate Chip Cookie Dough.
+It sucked… Yuck!
 Sorry but it did.
 And the gal serving us didn’t have the best, most helpful attitude.
 Whatever.
 Abug liked it and that’s really why I got some, she ate most of it.
 She also tried hubby’s chocolate, dad’s I forget what kind right now and Memaw’s Mint Chocolate Chip.
 She was in heaven.

 We finally fessed up to my mom where the boys had gone and that we wanted to go Parasailing so hubby and I walked over to get the Suburban and then went back to pick everyone up.
 We quickly ran into the hotel, changed into our swimming suits and Tbug, dad, hubby, grandma and I loaded back up and went to go sign up to Parasail.

 We went through Parasail Key Sailing with the Smile High Club :).
-It was $85 to go single or $90 for double so it definitely made sense to go doubles.
+It was $85 to go single or $90 for double so it made sense to go doubles.
 If you notice, there was an odd number of us so I volunteered Tbug to go twice.
 Not that the rest of us wouldn’t have loved to go twice, but I figured she might enjoy it.
 We got signed up but weren’t able to board the boat until around 5:15 and it was 3:45.
-Parking was so horrendous (read above) so we just decided to sit around an hang out, especially since we had to check back in at 4:45.
+Parking was so horrendous (read above) so we just decided to sit around and hang out, especially since we had to check back in at 4:45.